 Burgess pioneered the U.S. multicast category with the nation’s first two national over-the-air special interest broadcast networks in 2007, incubating ION’s multi-network portfolio strategy.
 He has since been a thought leader on broadcast spectrum matters, advocating industry focus and R&D for wireless content delivery.
 Most recently he oversaw ION’s financially successful participation in the 600 MHz spectrum auction, while preserving ION’s full nationwide wireless footprint.

 Before joining ION, Burgess was the head of Business Development and Global Strategy for NBCUniversal, where he is credited with evolving the NBC broadcast network into a global multimedia company.
 He was the architect of NBC's acquisition of Universal Entertainment, leading to the creation of NBCUniversal.
 Burgess was also responsible for the acquisition of Bravo; NBC’s first entertainment cable channel, NBC’s entry into Hispanic broadcasting, and leading business strategy change for the NBC broadcast network.
 In prior positions, Burgess worked in Corporate Strategy for PepsiCo and in the Investment Banking Division at Goldman Sachs.
 Burgess was recognized in the World Economic Forum’s inaugural class of "Young Global Leaders" in 2005, and was honored with Broadcasting & Cable’s “Technology Leadership Award” in 2008 for his industry work in spectrum Research & Development.
-Burgess was named to the Paley Center for Media’s Board of Trustees in 2014, and also serves on the Board of the National Association of Broadcasters.
+Burgess was named to the Paley Center for Media’s Board of Trustees in 2014, and served on the Board of the National Association of Broadcasters.
 Burgess is a graduate of the European Business School and the Wharton School of the University of Pennsylvania.